sfaist/docs/api-reference/jobs.md

 ```

 This mutation creates a new job by combining existing or new components:
-- `source`: The source to use (can be an existing source ID or a new source request).
-This is a required field.
+- [`source`](./types#sourceinput): The source to use (can be an existing source ID or a new source request).
-- `mapping`: The mapping to apply.
-If no mapping is provided, a mapping will be generated based on the source data.
+- [`mapping`](./types#mappinginput): The mapping to apply.
+If no mapping is given, a mapping will be generated based on the source data.
-- `targetFormat`: The target format to transform the data into.
+- [`targetFormat`](./types#targetformatinput): The target format to transform the data into.
 If no target format is given, the default target format will be used.

+After initialization, the job will be run once.
+After that, it will be automatically run every 24 hours.
+You can manually trigger a job execution using the [`runJob`](#runjob) mutation.

-It returns the ID of the newly created job.
+The mutation returns the ID of the newly created job.

 ### deleteJob
 Deletes a saved job.